wpmark/admin-bar-user-switching/readme.txt

 **What can be entered into the username search box?**

 You can enter the exact username of a user or you can use wildcards to find a user e.g. *another* would find all users with the word another in their username.
-[See here for more information on wildcard searches](http://codex.wordpress.org/Class_Reference/WP_User_Query#Search_Parameters)
+[See here for more information on wildcard searches](http://codex.wordpress.org/Class_Reference/WP_User_Query#Search_Parameters).
+Clicking submit with nothing in the search box will search all users except the current logged in user.

 **Has the plugin any filters or actions for developers?**